logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 Firstly confirm that you have their correct mobile phone number.
 See :ref:`view-invite-details`.

 * If the mobile is incorrect, you will be able to :ref:`delete-invite` and then send a new invitation.
-* If the mobile is correct, ask the user to power off your mobile as this does often help when an SMS hasn't arrived.
+* If the mobile is correct, ask the user to power off their mobile and turn it back on again as this does often help when an SMS hasn't arrived.

 You can :ref:`reissue-invite`.
 When you reissue an invitation, both the email and SMS are sent again to the invitee.